LeenaJannatipour/cse15l-lab-reports/lab-report-4.md

 ### Edit the code file to fix the failing test
 - To edit the code in the terminal, we can use vim to edit the ListExamples java file
+- Once in vim, we can search for the bug and edit it accordingly (search for "index1" b/c after "/")
+- "n" will go to the next occurence of index1
+- "l" will to go right by one indent every time you press it
+- "x" will delete the 2
+- "i" will go into vim insert mode to add the "2"
+- "esc" to back into vim mode before saving & quitting

 ```
 $ vim ListExamples.java
 ```